morganpartee/codegpt/README.md

 codegpt todo list <filename>
 ```

 This will prompt you for a description of what needs to be done and build a `.todo` file for the filename provided.
-You can ask it to do whatever, even if you aren't sure how to do it.
+You can ask it to do whatever, even if you aren't sure how to do it (But search to validate its plans, it might bullshit you!).
 Make sure to mention a technical requirement if you have one, like using a certain module or library.
 GPT-3 can be pretty lazy if you don't get specific.

 When you start to see good results, you can take the gloves off with: